-C Storage environment N .
-Storage container Ambient Refrigerated Frozen Notes All Stages It is not recommended to use the handler's blood for training.
+Ctorogo gontainor Storage environment Notes Storage container Ambient Refrigerated Frozen Notes All Stages It is not recommended to use only the handler's blood for training.
 Blood should be obtained from someone other than the handler.
-Storage containers should be opened periodically to introduce oxygen to the sample.
-(Forbes).
-Recent literature suggests that blood should be stored at room or ambient temperature (reference).
-Blood Fresh Blood collection tube or other container used for initial blood collection, if not being used immediately, container should be transported in glass container with sealing lid (such as canning jar or vial).
+Storage containers should be opened periodically to Blood introduce oxygen to the sample.
+(Forbes).[19]
+Recent literature suggests that blood should be stored at room or ambient temperature (reference).[19].
+Fresh Blood collection tube or other container used for initial blood collection, if not being used immediately, container should be transported in glass container with sealing lid (such as canning jar or vial).
 Only storage option for fresh N/A N/A Fresh blood will change categories to aged (wet or dry) after 24 hours of storage.
-Drawing into tubes containing an anticoagulant will delay the decomposition rate of the blood ^[38] .
+Drawing into tubes containing an anticoagulant will delay the decomposition rate of the blood [3840].
 Aged - wet Can be stored in original blood collection container or on alternative substrate (per mission requirement) and then stored in glass container with sealing lid (such as canning jar or vial).
 Recommended storage condition.
 Storing at ambient will allow blood to age at a more natural rate.
-Refrigeration does have some effect on the aging and decomposition process, which could affect the odor profile. ^[17] Not recommended, unless operationally relevant.
+Refrigeration does have some effect on the aging and decomposition process, which could affect the odor profile.
+[4719] Not recommended, unless operationally relevant.
 Freezing/thawi ng is known to change the odor of blood.
-[17] Drawing into tubes containing an anticoagulant will delay the decomposition rate of the blood ^[38] .
+[4719] Drawing into tubes containing an anticoagulant will delay the decomposition rate of the blood [3840].